smok-serwis/zookeeper-volume/README.md

 * `path`: zookeeper path to mount as root
 * `mode`: [zookeeper-fuse](https://github.com/smok-serwis/zookeeper-fuse/blob/master/README) access mode
-    (default is DIR), HYBRID is recommended for best impersonation of a filesystem due to how zookeeper's filesystem behaves.
+    (default is HYBRID), HYBRID is recommended for best impersonation of a filesystem due to how zookeeper's filesystem behaves.
 Read the appropriate [README](https://github.com/smok-serwis/zookeeper-fuse/blob/master/README) to figure out how exactly HYBRID works.
+You can alternatively choose `DIR` or `FILE`.
 * `auth`: zookeeper authentication string (by default none given)

 # Thanks and credits